No matter the season, there are dozens of things to do in Big Sky to keep you busy.

 To start the day, hit the trails and complete the 1.6-mile hike to Ousel Falls.
 Pack some breakfast or snacks to enjoy when you arrive at the impressive falls.
 After you complete your hike, spend time walking Town Center Ave and popping into the many shops.

 After hiking and shopping, you’ll be ready to break for lunch to fuel up for the rest of your day.
-Choppers Grub and Pub is a great option for lunch as it has something on the menu for everyone, and its location on the golf course has amazing views of the mountains.
+Bunker Deck & Grill is a great option for lunch as it has something on the menu for everyone, and its location on the golf course has amazing views of the mountains.

 Finish the day off by star gazing under the grand and majestic Montana sky.

 Day 1: I can’t think of a better way to start off your time in Big Sky than to start with whitewater rafting.
 Rafting on the Gallatin River will get anyone in an excited and anticipatory mood.

 I booked our whitewater rafting full-day trip in the car the day before we arrived in Big Sky – very spontaneously – and I’m so glad I did.